TheAgns/ExamProjectDataScience/README.md

 - Sentiment Analysis: It involves determining the sentiment expressed in a given piece of text, whether positive, negative, or neutral.
 This can be achieved through machine learning algorithms that analyze the contextual information present in the text.
 - Text Classification: The goal is to categorize text documents into predefined categories based on their content.
 In this project, we classify the reviews into sentiment categories such as positive, negative, or neutral.
 - Topic Modeling: It aims to identify the underlying topics or themes within a collection of documents.
 Here, we utilize the BERTopic algorithm to uncover latent topics in the reviews.
+- Bayes' theorem: Uses conditional probability to describe the probability of a classification being true given all other factors of a sentence.

 # Argumentation of Choices: